sudarshan2401/tp/docs/UserGuide.md

 **Command Format:** `setlesson /c CLASS_NAME /l NUMBER_OF_LESSONS`

 **Examples:**
-- `setlesson /c CS2103T /l 10` : Sets the total number of lessons of class "CS2103T" to 10.
+- `setlesson /c CS2103T /l 10` : Sets the total number of lessons conducted for the class "CS2103T" to "10".
-- `setlesson /c CS2103T /l 0` : Sets the total number of lessons of class "CS2103T" to 0.
+- `setlesson /c CS2103T /l 0` : Sets the total number of lessons conducted for the class "CS2103T" to "0".

 **Sample Usage:**

-1. Assuming you want to set the number of lessons conducted for the class "CS2103T" to 5.
+1. Assuming you want to set the number of lessons conducted for the class "CS2103T" to "5".
 2. Enter the following command:
 ```
 setlesson /c CS2103T /l 5